V-indrani/V-Indrani/About.md

 See [desktop.github.com](https://desktop.github.com) for more product-oriented information about GitHub Desktop.

-See our [getting started documentation](https://docs.github.com/en/desktop/overview/getting-started-with-github-desktop) for more information on how to set up, authenticate, and configure GitHub Desktop.
+See our [getting started documentation](https://docs.github.com/en/desktop/overview/getting-started-with-github-desktop) for more information on how to set up, authenticate, and configure GitHub Desktop help you get setup and familiar with the source.
+The [documentation](docs/) folder also contains more

 ## License